vishnuas22/MasterX/test_result.md

   - agent: "main"
     message: "Fetched actual MasterX repository from GitHub.
 Identified critical onboarding flow issue preventing users from accessing main interface after completing setup.
 Backend systems are comprehensive and functional.
 Frontend dependencies are installed and components are implemented, but state management between onboarding and main app is broken.
 Need to fix user state persistence and transition logic."

 user_problem_statement: "Overhaul the MasterX AI Mentor system to transform it into a premium, billion-dollar caliber application with innovative and interactive AI mentorship features, enhanced UI/UX, and real-time streaming functionality.
-CURRENT TASK: Comprehensive frontend testing to verify dependency fixes and resolve onboarding flow transition issues to main interface."
+CURRENT TASK: Test and fix the newly implemented ultra-premium Apple Design System (5000+ lines) with authentic iOS/macOS/visionOS components, materials, and animations.
+Test all 20+ premium components and fix any integration issues."

 backend:
   - task: "Groq API Key Update"